tinted-theming/tinted-shell/README.md

 ![setting 256 colourspace not supported][9]

-If **colortest** is run without any arguments e.g. `./colortest` the hex values shown will correspond to the default scheme.
-If you'd like to see the hex values for a particular scheme pass the file name of the theme as the arguement e.g. `./colortest base16-ocean.sh`.
+If **colortest** is run without any arguments e.g. `./colortest` the hex values shown will correspond to the currently set theme or the default theme set with `BASE16_THEME_DEFAULT`.
+If you'd like to see the hex values for a particular scheme pass the file name of the theme name as the arguement e.g. `./colortest ocean`.

 ### Inverted blacks and whites